+Increase your productivity by a factor of three by taking these steps to becoming a prolific scholar.
 Many scholars are educated as writers at the School of Hard Knocks, but itís not the only school, or even the best.
 Much is known about how to become more prolific–and any scholar can.
 Even when you canít work harder, there are important ways to work smarter.
-Previous participants who took these steps increased productivity by a factor of three.

 Every scholar can become more prolific and these steps will show you how.